Love, Weddings & Other Disasters: Production

 Principal photography began in September 2019.
 Filming took place in Boston, including in the Public Garden and various locations in South Boston.

 Release

 In August 2020, Saban Films acquired distribution rights to the film and set its release in US theaters for December 4, 2020.
 The same day it was released on VOD by Lionsgate Home Entertainment.

 Reception

 Box office

-Love, Weddings & Other Disasters grossed $0 in the United States and Canada, and a worldwide total of $922,586.
+No information is available for how much Love, Weddings & Other Disasters grossed in the United States and Canada.
+The worldwide total was $922,586.